farend/scm-creator/README.md

 Simple [Subversion](http://subversion.apache.org/), [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/),[Bazaar](http://bazaar.canonical.com/en/) and [Github](https://github.com/) repository creation plugin for [Redmine](http://www.redmine.org/).
 With this plugin repository creation and registration becomes very easy and needs just one click (or even no click).

+This repository contains fixes to support Redmine3.4 in addition to the original code of the fork.

 This plugin requires __Redmine version 3.4.0__ or higher.

 ## Description